STATUS: AVAILABLE

 About Neeraj.

-Solo since 2018.
-Delhi-based, working remote with founders globally since well before remote was a thing.
+Delhi-based fractional CTO and independent technical partner to founders globally since 2018 — well before remote was a thing.

 I started in 2011 as a Quality Engineer because shipping software you couldn't trust felt wrong to me.
 Spent the next 13 years on the other side of that wall — making sure people actually could.

-Today I'm building a marketing-tech SaaS on the side, and I take one or two outside engagements at a time as Hexbolt.
+Today I take one or two outside engagements at a time as Hexbolt, while staying embedded at AdInvestor as a long-running technical partner.

 Always curious.
 Always building.